eranid/movies-classifier/README.txt

 5. If you are itching to run it yourselves, you can do that, just make sure you have everything installed to comply with the " imports" in the first cell.

+6. Obviously the large datafiles are not in the repository...
+You'll need the initial data file (movies_test.json and movies_train.json), so place them in the same folder as the .ipynb file)

+7. The dependencies
 The needed import are (most are inherent in python 2.7)

 json